 Farming - A Pemberton Tradition

 Farming has been a mainstay of the Pemberton Valley since Europeans first settled here more than 100 years ago.
 Today, the fertile valley, located just 30 minutes north of Whistler, is known for its seed potatoes, for which it is a major supplier to British Columbia, Alberta, Idaho, Washington, Oregon, and California.

 Yet, farming and outdoor recreation are relatively new to the Valley’s history.
-Before European settlers came to the area, Native peoples from the Interior Salish tribe were the first to call this area their home.
-The band settled at the foot of majestic Mount Currie and the head of Lillooet Lake where Mt.
-Currie village exists today.
+Before European settlers came to the area, Indigenous peoples from the Interior Salish tribe were the first to call this area their home.
+The band settled at the foot of majestic Mount Currie and the head of Lillooet Lake where the village of Mt.
+Currie exists today.